abbec/deferred/Doc/Report/report.md

 % Deferred Shading
 % Albert Cervin

+# Abstract
+In this paper, a rendering algorithm called deferred rendering is presented.
+Deferred rendering is an algorithm used extensively in modern game engines and real-time applications.
+The algorithm decouples object and material properties from lighting calculations, removing many unnecessary lighting calculation.
+This is done by performing geometric calculations and lighting calculations in separate passes.
+This means that deferred rendering is a multi-pass algorithm.
+In the first step, geometric information is stored in what is called a G-Buffer.
+In the second step, the geometric information in the G-Buffer is used to perform lighting calculations and produce a final pixel color.
+The result is an implementation of a deferred rendering algorithm in DirectX 10.
+The implementation performs well for a large number of dynamic light sources as can be expected for a deferred rendering algorithm.

 # Introduction
 Deferred shading is an old idea that was proposed by Deering et al. [@Deering:1988] in 1988.
 However, it has not been used extensively until recent years.
-It was proposed for usage in games by Hargreaves CITE in 2004.
+It was proposed for usage in games by Hargreaves [@Hargreaves] in 2004.
 Today, deferred shading is de facto standard in game engines and also in other types of real-time rendering.
 The need for deferred shading arises in scenes with many dynamic light sources.
 In these